How to Explain the Real Cost of a Funeral & Help Your Clients Plan for One

 In some cases, these additional items can double the cost of a funeral depending on the geographical area, how elaborate the arrangements and services are being provided, or simply by missing key aspects that can be overlooked.
 For example, normally, a preset number of death certificates are provided at no charge.
 If additional certificates are needed, there is a per certificate charge.
 These costs are subject to local statutes.
 Hidden costs like these can add up quickly.

 As an agent, it’s important to understand all the additional costs associated with a funeral in more detail.
 Calling your client’s local newspaper to investigate the true cost of an obituary can be very valuable.
 It shows that you’re willing to go the extra step to help define potential costs that will affect your client.
 And, it presents you in a more professional light with your client especially when you can articulate more details, that they probably haven’t given much thought to yet, that can affect them and their finances.
-You become the expert.
 So, take the time to investigate each of these items in your service area.
 This will be an eye-opening exercise for both you and your client base.

 Take the time to investigate each of these items in your service area.
 This will be an eye-opening exercise for both you and your client base.